 Imelda Dooley Hunter, Charity Coordinator

+Alongside her role at Arts 4 Dementia, Imelda is the Creative Industries and Heritage Support Officer for Oxford University’s Humanities Division, and is developing their strategy for collaborative partnerships with creative organisations.
 Imelda has experience living with and caring for people with dementia, and a keen interest in how the Arts can become an integral part of this process.
-In her spare time, she paints, draws, plays the piano, volunteers at the Horniman Museum and runs long distances.